 ...And Schedule a Face-to-Face Meeting Before Every Policy Renewal

-Just like the onboarding process offered you an opportunity to walk your new clients through their policy and answer any questions, the renewal offers that same opportunity.
-Plus, your clients can let you know of any issues they had with the policy and anything they’d like to see change for the upcoming year—so you can do whatever you need to do (whether that’s shop for better rates, adjust their coverage, or provide a better customer service experience) to make sure their needs are taken care of.
+Just like the onboarding process offered you an opportunity to walk your new accounts through their policy and answer any questions, the renewal offers that same opportunity.
+Plus, your insureds can let you know of any issues they had with the policy and anything they’d like to see change for the upcoming year—so you can do whatever you need to do (whether that’s shop for better rates, adjust their coverage, or provide a better customer service experience) to make sure their needs are taken care of.

 Before the policy renews, schedule a time to meet with all the policyholders.
-If you’re dealing with a huge book of business and, logistically, don’t have the time to meet with each client individually, focus on your most important clients—whether that’s the most lucrative clients or the clients you feel are the most at risk for not renewing their policy and taking their business elsewhere.
+If you’re dealing with a huge book of business and, logistically, don’t have the time to meet with each insured individually, focus on your most important clients—whether that’s the most lucrative clients or the clients you feel are the most at risk for not renewing their policy and taking their business elsewhere.